 Handler: May or may not show signs of physical disability.

 Notes: Seizure Alert Dogs fall under this category.
 Please keep in mind that you cannot train a Seizure Response Dog to alert to seizures — it must be something the dog comes to do naturally via association with their human partner and an intuitive nature.

-Service Dog: Visual Assistance Dogs
+Visual Assistance Dogs